-Follow Up on Applications
+Follow up on applications

 • Keep a list of the positions you've applied to and when the application closes.
-Following up 1-2 weeks after an application closes can be an effective way to show your interest in the position.
+Following up one to two weeks after an application closes can be an effective way to show your interest in the position.